nezutero/rssman/README.md

-<h3 align="center">telegram bot, which is able to parse RSS and use the openai api to generate a short summary</h3>
+<h3 align="center">tg bot, able to parse RSS, use the openai api to generate a summary</h3>

 ###